saranshbansal/learn-aws/NOTES_DB.md

 - SSL/TLS encrypted connections
 - IAM database authentication

+RDS supports both `identity-based` and `resource-based` policies, giving you flexibility in how you manage access control to your RDS resources based on your specific requirements.

 **Monitoring and Metrics:** Amazon RDS provides monitoring and metrics through Amazon CloudWatch, which allows you to monitor database performance metrics such as CPU utilization, storage capacity, and more.

 **Backup and Restore:** Automated backups are enabled by default with a retention period of up to 35 days.
 You can also take manual snapshots for backup and restore purposes.